Written by Ms Rachel (Ladybird)

 When to worry about delayed speech

-Many years ago, when my middle daughter was slow to speak at age 18 months, I was concerned.
-A little digging and we discovered she’d been having ear infections which we had never picked up on, as she never complained and was a very chilled baby.
-(I still feel bad about this!)
-I took her to a speech therapist and so began weekly sessions of speech therapy for around a year.
+Once undergoing an operation to insert grommits, we began weekly sessions of speech therapy for around a year.
 Her hearing improved once we put in grommits and she began to pick up words, but it was a testing time, especially because I had just gone back to work and felt so guilty we hadn’t picked up on it immediately.

 I’m glad I listened to my instincts when many said, leave her, she’ll learn in her own time.
 Of course some children do take their time to learn, and often when there’s an older sibling doing all the talking, they have less need to make themselves heard.
-If you are at all concerned, take them to a speech and hearing therapist and check out their hearing.
+If you are at all concerned, take your child to a speech and hearing therapist and check out their hearing.
 This is a good article with an overview of what they should be able to say at their different milestones.

 And remember, don’t panic, early intervention will set your child on the right path.
 My daughter caught up quickly and today she is a very chatty, eloquent young woman who won many Speech and Drama awards during school!